PyJulie/HKGL/README.md

 [*[Paper](https://ieeexplore.ieee.org/document/10210137)*], [*[Arxiv](https://arxiv.org/abs/2204.03161)*]

-The code will be released soon!
+The codes have been released!
 We have also provided other widely-used tricks for long-tailed learning.
 Feel free to use them!

 ## Usage

 ## Citation
-If you find this repository is helpful for your work, please cite our work:
+If you find this repository helpful for your work, please cite our work:

 ```
 @ARTICLE{10210137,